damienmaier/encrypted-vault/implementation.md

 - The client software generates a public / private key pair for the organization.
 - The client software uses the **shamir secret sharing** algorithm to generate one **private key share** for each user, where 2 shares are enough to recover the private key.
 - The client software encrypts each share with the corresponding user derived key.
-- The client software stores the encrypted shares, the saluts, the associated usernames and the public key on the server.
+- The client software stores the encrypted shares, the salts, the associated usernames and the public key on the server.

 ### Public / private key retrieving